 You can fly with most types of cameras and their equipment on the majority of airlines.
-However, there are best practises when it comes to transporting them as to minimise the risk to your expensive equipment.
+However, there are best practices when it comes to transporting them to minimise the risk to your expensive equipment.
 Read more over on our dedicated page for flying with cameras and camera gear.

 Certain countries have bans on flying with laptops, meaning if you are travelling to a country from another affected by the ban, the laptop will have to be placed in your hold luggage.
 Even if you are not affected by the ban, you will have to remove any laptop from your hand luggage and place it into a separate tray so they can be screened separately.
 Find out the countries which are affected by the ban, and more specific guidelines to flying with a laptop on our dedicated page.

 As with laptops, the rules on taking a drone with you on a plane will depend on the individual airline and the country travelling too and from.
 You should always check with both the local Civil Aviation Authority and also with the destination before travelling to find out the advice from them.
 Read more on our page about flying with a drone, including where to pack it, and individual compartments such as the cameras and batteries.

 Flying With Headphones

 Flying with traditional headphones is easy.
 Although they may need to be screened separately at security, there are currently no restrictions to flying with earphones or headphones which are connected to your device by cable, and can be transported in either your hand luggage or hold luggage.